 - Size: 305 x 238 mm (12 x 9 3/8 in)

 Ellsworth Kelly (1923-2015) was an American painter, sculptor, and printmaker who became known, post-WWII, as one of the country's premiere abstract artists.
 His work is internationally known, exhibited, awarded, auctioned, and celebrated, to this day.

-Tricia Y. Paik is director of the Mount Holyoke College Art Museum in Massachusetts.
+Tricia Y. Paik is Florence Finch Abbott Director of the Mount Holyoke College Art Museum in South Hadley, Massachusetts.
 She was previously curator of contemporary art at the Indianapolis Museum of Art and has held positions at the Saint Louis Art Museum, the Museum of Modern Art, and the Metropolitan Museum of Art.